elefthk/elefthk.github.io/_posts/2017-2-20-short-stories-ai.md

 ---
 layout: post
-title: This is a first effort
+title: Short Stories on AI
 ---

 I realized that creating this blog was far easier than meaningfully organizing the things that I wanted to say in it in the first place.
 So until I can put my thoughts in order for anything bigger, here is a small list of interesting short stories around the subject of AI.